How to Pay For Solar

 Solar Leases

-Leases are another prevalent avenue for financing commercial solar ventures, bearing several resemblances to PPAs.
+Leases are another prevalent avenue for financing commercial solar ventures.
+They bear several resemblances to PPAs.
 Much like PPAs, a third-party financier owns the photovoltaic (PV) system, and the arrangement can be structured to exclude any initial payment requirement.

 Nevertheless, compared to acquiring the actual power output at a per-kilowatt-hour rate, as seen in a PPA, a solar lease entails the customer making steady payments over a predetermined span.
 While these fixed payments are formulated based on the system’s projected output and estimated value, they are not directly contingent upon the system’s production.